 - Remitter’s account number from which the amount has to be transferred

-The remitter should immediately get in touch with the home branch in case the fund is not transferred to the beneficiary or delay in fund transfer.
+Ans.
+The remitter should immediately get in touch with the home branch in case funds are not transferred to the beneficiary or delay in fund transfer.
+Alternately, the remitter can connect with the SBI customer care team for speedy resolution.